 Parents have a legal obligation to support their children.
 This includes a financial support obligation.
-If you are a parent who is not receiving the child support payments needed or a parent who cannot afford the payments you are required to make, a Lincoln, NE child support and modification attorney can help.
+If you are a parent who is not receiving the child support payments needed or a parent who cannot afford the payments you are required to make, a Lincoln, NE child support attorney can help.
 The parents receiving payments can enforce child support.
 If you are a paying parent, you mustn’t ignore the financial responsibilities you have.

 Child Support Basics